2024 in Review: Blogging and a Bit More

 May your hurts be healed and your soul be deepened

-And in turning towards toward home, may you know you belong.
+And in turning towards home, may you know you belong.

 A Year of Poems: December